Sitting Positions to Avoid During Pregnancy

 We’re here to help guide you through some of these needs with a few sitting positions to avoid during pregnancy, the added importance of posture while pregnant, and some tips for how to sit that may help keep you comfortable and healthy!

-Importance of Posture During Pregnancy
+Importance of Sitting Posture In Pregnancy

 First, in case you need a refresh or a more thorough understanding, what is good posture?
 Good posture is when your body is in alignment while sitting, standing, or lying down.
 In more simple terms, it means you’re standing up straight and the natural curvature of your spine is supported.

-During pregnancy, the importance of posture becomes even more crucial to your overall health as poor posture could lead to added aches and pains as well as more serious complications during pregnancy that could jeopardize the health of your baby.
+During pregnancy, the importance of posture becomes even more crucial to your overall health as poor posture could lead to added aches and pregnancy pains as well as more serious complications during pregnancy that could jeopardize the health of your baby.

 In the later stages of pregnancy, posture ups its importance again as your ligaments and tendons begin to soften for the labor process.
 During this time, even simple movements like overstretching can cause potential soreness, meaning that poor posture may exacerbate those issues.